The demonstrations began after the main machine being used to dig through the rubble to reach the workers broke down.

-The 4.5-kilometre (2.7-mile) tunnel is being constructed between Silkyara and Dandalgaon to connect two of the holiest Hindu shrines of
+The 4.5-kilometre tunnel that collapsed was being built between Silkyara and Dandalgaon, to connect two of the holiest Hindu shrines in the state at Uttarkashi and Yamunotri.

-The tunnel is a part of Prime Minister Narendra Modi’s ambitious Char Dham all-weather road project, to improve connectivity to four Hindu pilgrimage sites in the state.
+The tunnel is a part of Prime Minister Narendra Modi’s Char Dham project, to improve connectivity to four Hindu pilgrimage sites in the state.

-Nestled in the lap of the Himalayas, Uttarakhand is known for its natural beauty and houses dozens of major Hindu temples, receiving tourists all year round.
+Nestled in the lap of the Himalayas, Uttarakhand is known for its natural beauty and houses dozens of major Hindu temples.
+It is a popular tourist destination.

-The state has been hit by disasters, including deadly floods in 2013 that devastated Kedarnath, one of the holiest Hindu shrines, killing more than 5,700 people.
-A glacial lake burst in 2021, triggering a flash flood at a hydropower project construction site that killed at least 200.
+The state was hit by floods in 2013 that devastated Kedarnath, one of the holiest Hindu shrines, killing more than 5,700 people.
+A glacial lake burst in 2021, causing a flash flood at a hydropower project construction site that killed more than 200.